Home School Agreement

 Merits: Merits are awarded for doing well in lessons, for example: excellent contribution to a lesson, excellent homework/classwork, progress or doing well in tests.
 The teacher will sign the page in your student planner when you receive one.

-Awards: In your tutor room a running total of merits will be displayed and updated weekly.
-At the end of each term there will be an achievement assembly in which students are awarded certificates and prizes according to the amount of merits they have collected.
-There are 4 levels of individual awards – Bronze, Silver, Gold and Platinum.
+Awards: At the end of each term there will be an achievement assembly in which students are awarded certificates and prizes according to the amount of merits they have collected.
+There are 5 levels of individual awards – Bronze, Silver, Gold, Platinum and Diamond.

 At the end of terms 2 and 4 there is a party for the tutor groups in Years 7, 8, and 9 that have collected the most merits.
 Then in the summer term we have a party for the 15 students in each year group that have the most merits throughout the year.